 - 1. Plans and other particulars to describe the premises, drainage system and any works, apparatus or plant from which the effluent is to be discharged; - 2.
 Identify the waters to which the discharge is to be made and the point of discharge; - 3.
 Particulars of the nature, chemical composition, anticipated temperature, volume and rate of discharge; - 4.
 Details of the proposed method of any treatment of the effluent and the period or periods during which the effluent is to be discharged; - 5.
 A general description of the process or activity giving rise to the discharge; - 6.
 The results of any investigation made into the impact of the discharge on the receiving waters; - 7.
 Particulars of the quality of the receiving waters.
-This is to include as a minimum, a description of the background chemical and bacteriological condition of the receiving water. - 8.
-Details of any potential effects of the discharge on the receiving waters.
+This is to include as a minimum, a description of the chemical and bacteriological condition of the receiving water at the point of discharge. - 8.
+Particulars of the volume and flow rate of receiving waters, indicating 95%ile flow and Dry Weather Flow (DWF); - 9.
+Details of the effects of the discharge on the receiving waters, which is to address the chemical and ecological qualities of the receiving water.